-1. Our business is significantly dependent on various Public Sector Undertakings and Government entities and could be materially and adversely affected if there are adverse changes in the policies of such Government entities.
+1. Our business is significantly dependent on various Public Sector Undertakings and Government entities for their projects undertaken by OEM or other system integrator companies and could be materially and adversely affected if there are adverse changes in the policies of such Government entities.

 We design, develop and specialize in the production of ruggedized custom built hardware and software solutions for mission critical applications for the aerospace, defence, space, railways, automotive and home land security sectors.
 The Government in India is making substantial investments in the projects related to such sectors.
 Consequently, our business is highly dependent on projects undertaken by Government and associated entities.
 We expect that contracts awarded by government entities and public sector undertakings will continue to account for a high proportion of our business.
 Although the Government of India has encouraged greater private sector participation in the defence and aerospace sectors, and in the past has increased budgetary allocation in such sectors, there can be no assurance that this will continue.
+The majority of the solutions and services form part of a larger delivery which is being made by an OEM or other system integrator companies, which are ultimately delivering the final products for its end users such as public sector undertakings, government entities and private entities involved in defence services.